 A source water assessment report has been prepared for the City of Florence water system.
-The report may be reviewed at the City Center by contacting Forrest Whittington at (843) 665-2047.
+The report may be reviewed by contacting Malcolm Cook at (843) 665-3236.

-2013 Water Quality Report
+2016 Water Quality Report

-The City of Florence is once again proud to report that the drinking water supplied to citizens and customers throughout the 2013 calendar year was of the highest quality and surpassed all health and safety standards.
+The City of Florence is once again proud to report that the drinking water supplied to citizens and customers throughout the 2016 calendar year was of the highest quality and surpassed all health and safety standards.

-"The 2013 Water Quality Report is being expanded to include information for the Town of Timmonsville system, which was recently acquired by the City of Florence," said Drew Griffin, Florence's City Manager.
-"The Report provides laboratory data to document that the City's water supply exceeds every regulatory standard for drinking water in all of the areas currently served by the City.
+The 2016 Water Quality Report includes information for the Town of Timmonsville as it is now part of the City's water system.
+Our goal is to provide you with a safe and dependable supply of drinking water and we want you to understand the efforts we make to protect your water supply.
+The Report provides laboratory data to document that the City's water supply exceeds every regulatory standard for drinking water in all of the areas currently served by the City.
 The City remains firmly committed to providing reasonably-priced, high-quality drinking water for all of its customers."